forta-network/docs/docs/index.md

 ### publish

 Once you have tested your agent, you can deploy it to the Forta Network using the `forta-agent publish` command.
 This requires some configuration to be set in your forta.config.json.
 Firstly, you will need to specify the `agentId` of your agent, as well as the `poolId` that you are targeting.
-You should also set the `version` of your agent to track changes
+You should also set the `version` of your agent to track changes.

 A prerequisite for publishing is that you are authorized to do so in the Agent Registry contract by the owner of the pool specified by `poolId`.
 The Agent Registry contract is currently deployed on the Göerli testnet.
 Once you are approved by a pool admin for a specific `poolId`, you will need to send a “publish” transaction to the Agent Registry (using the CLI `publish` command).
-To do this you will need Göerli ETH (you can get some at [https://faucet.goerli.mudit.blog](https://faucet.goerli.mudit.blog))
+To do this you will need Göerli ETH (you can get some at [https://faucet.goerli.mudit.blog](https://faucet.goerli.mudit.blog)).

 Access to an IPFS gateway is required to publish your agent’s manifest.
 The manifest will be stored on the IPFS network, and the IPFS address of the agent manifest will be published to the Agent Registry contract.
 This will be used by Forta Scanners to pull the image for your agent and execute it.
 We recommend using the [Infura IPFS gateway](https://infura.io/docs/ipfs) as the simplest option to interact with IPFS.
-The `ipfsGatewayUrl` will point to the IPFS gateway you want to use (for Infura, this would be `https://ipfs.infura.io:5001`)
+The `ipfsGatewayUrl` will point to the IPFS gateway you want to use (for Infura, this would be `https://ipfs.infura.io:5001`).

-If your gateway requires an authorization header (as Infura’s does), you can set this value using the `ipfsGatewayAuthHeader` property (e.g. `Basic Base64(<YOUR_INFURA_PROJECT_ID>:<YOUR_INFURA_PROJECT_SECRET>)`)
+If your gateway requires an authorization header (as Infura’s does), you can set this value using the `ipfsGatewayAuthHeader` property (e.g. `Basic Base64(<YOUR_INFURA_PROJECT_ID>:<YOUR_INFURA_PROJECT_SECRET>)`).

 The agent manifest will need to be signed using your private key generated by the `init` command.
-You will be prompted to enter the password for the keyfile when signing
+You will be prompted to enter the password for the keyfile when signing.

 ### forta.config.json